Bhavani-Bolloju/machine-coding-problems/debounce-throttle-implementation/README.md

 - Each time the event is triggered within the delay period, the timer resets, ensuring that the function runs only once after the user stops triggering the event.

 **Example** - Imagine a search bar where users type to search for country names, If we trigger an API for every keystroke or character user enters, it would be so inefficient and could cause excessive network issues.
-  Instead with debounce we would wait for the user to stop typing for a certain period(1 min) before making the API call.
+  Instead with debounce we would wait for the user to stop typing for a certain period(say 1 min) before making the API call.

+**Example implementation in React** - [Debounce search (Github)](https://github.com/Bhavani-Bolloju/machine-coding-problems/blob/master/debounce-throttle-implementation/react-js/src/Form.jsx)

   ----